XueFuzhao/OpenMoE/README.md

 The base models, which were trained using 128 billion tokens, served primarily for debugging purposes.
 After validating the effectiveness of the model architexture, we did not pursue further training.
 Consequently, their performance might not be very well, and they are not designed for practical applications.

 The OpenMoE-8B with 4 MoE layers and 32 experts has been trained by 1.1T tokens.
-The SFT version has also been released after we finetuned the OpenMoE-8B-1.1T on the [wildchat]((https://huggingface.co/datasets/allenai/WildChat-nontoxic)) dataset.
-Besides, we also prodive some intermediate checkpoints at 200B and 890B tokens for research purposes.
+The SFT version has also been released after we finetuned the OpenMoE-8B-1.1T on the [wildchat]((https://huggingface.co/datasets/allenai/WildChat-nontoxic)) dataset's GPT-4 subset.
+Besides, we also provide some intermediate checkpoints at 200B and 890B tokens for research purposes.

 We are still training our OpenMoE-34B, which is a MoE model with 8 MoE layer and 32 experts.
 We released the intermediate checkpoint trained on 200B tokens on huggingface.
 If you are interested in the latest checkpoint, please feel free to drop Fuzhao an email (f.xue@u.nus.edu).